What’s “Real” Writing – and Does Yours Count?

 Let’s take a look at some popular reasons why writers think their words somehow aren’t good enough to count as “proper” or “real” writing:

 The “true artist starving in a garret” image might be comforting when you’re struggling to make ends meet … but don’t let it convince you that anyone who makes money writing is a hack.

-There’s nothing sordid about money (even though we Brits might struggle to talk about it!)
+There’s nothing sordid about money (even though Brits like me sometimes feel uncomfortable talking about it)!
 Unless you’re using your writing to support a scam or something that you consider unethical, you have every reason to be proud of your writing.

 Think about it this way: unless you were a good writer, with something to say and the ability to say it well, no-one would be paying you to write.

 Writers don’t need “pure” motives to create wonderful books.
 Little Women, for instance, was written rather reluctantly by Louisa May Alcott, at the request of her publisher, who wanted a story for girls.
 It became her best-loved book.